Multiple levies on Wayne County ballot

 Here’s a look at what each levy pays for in Wayne County:

-The Wayne County Library Levy would provide approximately half of the funding for three libraries located in Wayne County including Ceredo Kenova Memorial Library, Wayne Public Library and Fort Gay Public Library.
+The Wayne County library levy would provide approximately half of the funding for three libraries located in Wayne County — Ceredo Kenova Memorial Library, Wayne Public Library and Fort Gay Public Library.

-According to Director Mark Eslinger, the county levy decides how much West Virginia state funds are allocated to libraries in Wayne.
+According to Director Mark Eslinger, the county levy decides how much West Virginia state funds are allocated to libraries in Wayne County.

 “The Wayne County library levy is important as it decides how much money we get at the state level and could help generate approximately $80,000 to $90,000 of our annual income when combined,” he said.